Household

 A yellow sign place on a residential lawn reads Pesticide application, do not enter for 24 hours.

 A growing body of research supports a possible link between lawn chemicals and an increased risk for canine cancer.
-A six-year study by Tufts University veterinary researchers found that exposure to certain types of lawn care chemicals may increase the risk of canine malignant lymphoma (CML).
-These included pesticides, herbicides, and other types of chemicals.
-However, they didn’t identify specific ingredients.
+A six-year study by Tufts University veterinary researchers found that exposure to certain types of lawn care chemicals, including pesticides, herbicides, and others, may increase the risk of canine malignant lymphoma (CML).
+However, the researchers didn’t identify specific ingredients.

 What Should I Do If My Dog Is Exposed To Roundup?

-If you know or suspect that your dog has been exposed to Roundup before it’s entirely dry, you should act fast.
+If you know or suspect that your dog has been exposed to Roundup before it’s entirely dry, I encourage you to act fast.

 What If My Dog Licked Roundup?